larpchronicles/rules/rules-topics/999_changelog.md

 * Identify Magic - Removed.
 Identify effect moved to Arcane Mastery.
 * Magic Missile 10, 20, 30, 40 - Removed.
 * Mana Bolt - May now be cast at any rank as Magic or Element (Elemental Shift) where damage = 5x mana spent.
 * Personal Dimension - Renamed to Stasis.
-Removed “hidden” effects.
+Removed "hidden" effects.
 * Pocket Dimension - Renamed to Bag of Holding.
 * Reality Anchor - Removed.
 * Spell Ward - Removed.